 3. Curb those cravings.

 A University of Georgia study found the following herbs and spices to be beneficial in curbing sugar cravings.
 They are rich in the antioxidant phenol which helps prevent damage and inflammation to tissues caused by high levels of blood sugar.
-Include them in your daily diet as much as possible. cinnamon, cloves, oregano, sage and garlic.
+Include them in your daily diet as much as possible.

 Reducing the sugars, including more of the above will decrease the affects and signs of ageing, which can only be a good thing.
+More information on ageing here.

 4. Get physically active.